Microarray Analysis

 Data and preprocessing quality can be checked in the different outputs and QC plots:

 1. ORA table.
-Table with the statistics of the ORA.
-This table can be downloaded.
+Table with the statistics of the overrepresentation analysis.
 Click here for more information on this table.

-2. Barchart of the most significantly overrepresented genesets.
-You can select the number of genesets in the chart.
+2. Barchart.
+The plot displays statistics of the most top overrepresented genesets.
 Click here for more information on this figure.

-3. Network of the most significantly overrepresented genesets.
+3. Network.
+The network visualizes the relationship between the most significantly overrepresented genesets.
 The edge thickness is proportional to the Jaccard Index (i.e., number of shared genes/total number of gene in both genesets).
-You can select the network layout and number of genesets in the network.
 Click here for more information on this figure.

 Gene Set Enrichment Analysis (GSEA)